vdods/vorpy/README.md

     that it's of the same order as say order=2).
 Examine why this is happening (perhaps published version of Tao paper is updated with correction).
 -   Create a [symplectic] integrator using the [Jacobi-Maupertuis principle](https://en.wikipedia.org/wiki/Maupertuis%27_principle).
+-   Specify an upper bound for integrator on H error, which abs(H - H(qp(0))).
+When computing the next step, if the H error is above the upper bound, recompute that step with a lower dt.
+This will involve defining a search strategy for dt that doesn't make it too small.
 -   Move `PendulumNd` and `KeplerNd` from tests dir into vorpy and write tests to symbolically verify all the formulas are correct.
 The goal would be to create more of these to provide a whole family of dynamical systems that can be used and experimented with.